 Calibration of survey equipment

-Although tests carried out during instrument servicing provide a level of confidence that the equipment is performing correctly, they do not give legal traceability of length measurement.
+Although tests carried out during instrument servicing provide a level of confidence that the equipment is performing correctly, they may not give legal traceability of length measurement.

 To assist surveyors, we maintain electronic distance measurement equipment (EDME) calibration baselines throughout Queensland.